Support

 If you are a ConTeXt user, you can best use one of the following lists:

 If you are a LaTeX user you can consult lists of your local user group (or the pdfTeX user list which is rather focused on LaTeX.)
+When you encounter problems with code that originates in ConTeXt, provide minimal examples and post them on one of the ConTeXt related lists.

-ConTeXt comes in two flavours:
+ConTeXt comes in three flavours: